eocello10/robo-advisor-project/README.md

 # robo-advisor-project
 Work to pull/suggest stocks to invest in for the end user

--Input the below in your robo-advisor-project.py file:
+- Input the below in your robo-advisor-project.py file:
-# app/robo_advisor.py
+    - app/robo_advisor.py

 print("-------------------------")
 print("SELECTED SYMBOL: XYZ")